echeran/smile-of-murugan/webbook/chapter18.md

-The scholastic, high-flown type of writing, is practised in the *mutts,* but "a slight relaxation of style, an accommodation of common speech and life, can also be traced in the *palļus* and the *kura-* *vancis"*, like Rājappa Kavirāyar's (1718) *Kurṛālakkuṛavaňci*, or in the *Mukkūṭalpaļļu.* The sentiments expressed are coarse, and here and there we get a glimpse of the daily experience of genuine 1 C. and H. Jesudasan, op. cit. p.
+The scholastic, high-flown type of writing, is practised in the *mutts,* but "a slight relaxation of style, an accommodation of common speech and life, can also be traced in the *palļus* and the *kuravancis"*,[^relaxed-style-pallu-kuravanci] like Rājappa Kavirāyar's (1718) *Kurṛālakkuṛavaňci*, or in the *Mukkūṭalpaļļu.* The sentiments expressed are coarse, and here and there we get a glimpse of the daily experience of genuine folk but the language is highly literary and even these pieces have to be considered "highbrow" literature.

+[^relaxed-style-pallu-kuravanci]: C. and H. Jesudasan, op. cit. p.
 248.

-folk but the language is highly literary and even these pieces have to be considered "highbrow" literature.

 It is one of the most characteristic features of modern Tamil prose that the informal, spoken, colloquial language has never